docker/compose-for-agents/langchaingo/README.md

 go test -v ./...
 ```

-This command runs the tests in the project, using [Testcontainers Go] to spin up the different containers needed for the tests:
+This command runs all the tests in the project, using [Testcontainers Go] to spin up the different containers needed for the tests:

 1. [Docker Model Runner]: a socat container to forward the model runner's API to the test process.
+It allows to talk to the local LLM models, provided by [Docker Desktop], from the test process.
 2. [Docker MCP Gateway]: Docker's MCP gateway container to facilitate the access to the MCP servers and tools.
+It allows to talk to the MCP servers provided by [Docker Desktop], in this case DuckDuckGo, from the test process.

 No port conflicts happen, thanks to the [Testcontainers Go] library, which automatically exposes the known ports of the containers on a random, free port in the host.
 Therefore, you can run the tests as many times as you want, even without stopping the Docker Compose application.